 Here are some top tips of how to manage single-use features in your multi-language guide:

-Schedule - The Schedule Tracks feature allows you to filter your schedule.
+Schedule: The Schedule Tracks feature allows you to filter your schedule.
 This means you can create a track for each language.
+You can also utilize Preset Schedules to provide users with personal schedules based on their language preference.

-Twitter - Our Twitter feature allows you to add multiple hashtags and Twitter profiles.
+Twitter: Our Twitter feature allows you to add multiple hashtags and Twitter accounts.

-Inbox - The Inbox feature is where notifications and messages are stored on a users device.
+Notifications: The Notifications feature is where notifications and messages are stored on a users device.
 To tailor notifications by language, you can create Group Notifications and send push notifications to specific users or groups of users.

 - Custom List